High Vibes Blog

 The increase in legislation supporting the legalization of cannabis or marijuana has helped more people become more familiar with tetrahydrocannabinol or THC.

-However, THC is far from the only cannabinoid or cannabis compound you can find in marijuana.
-Many people are also familiar with THC's cousin, cannabidiol or CBD, but few know about THCA.
+However, tetrahydrocannabinol is far from the only cannabinoid or cannabis compound you can find in marijuana.
+Many people are also familiar with its cousin, cannabidiol or CBD, but few know about THCA.

 Every cannabis-based product from a High Profile dispensary, whether recreational or not, comes with an extensive product label.
 These labels are filled with an alphabet soup of capital letters: THC, THCA, CBD, CBG, CBN, and more.
 Each label details the cannabinoid and terpene profile down to the exact percentages.